Western Australia Wildflowers Guide: When + Where to See Them

 Lesueur National Park, found 20 minutes from the small coastal town of Jurien Bay, is a significant biodiversity hotspot.
 It’s thought to be home to 10% of Western Australia’s known flora alone!

-Take the scenic drive through the unsealed track in park, reaching the top lookout for panoramic views across the bushy landscapes below.
-Take the 4km return walk trail for front row seats the range of wildflowers in bloom.
+Take the scenic drive through the unsealed track in the park, reaching the top lookout for panoramic views across the bushy landscapes below.
+Take the 4 km return walk trail for front row seats to the range of wildflowers in bloom.

 On display you’ll find banksias galore, guinea flower Hibbertia, hakeas and magenta starflowers calytrix.